NTTLimitedRD/plumbery/docs/cloud-config.rst

   :doc:`tutorial.sql.master.slave`

-Maybe a straightforward way to know more about cloud-config is to check the following page that has been developed by the software community:
+Another good starting point is the following page, that has been developed by the global cloud-config software community:

   http://cloudinit.readthedocs.org/en/latest/topics/examples.html